 Tom partners with his father Al Salvino and his brother John Salvino to form the Salvino Wealth Management team.
 Together, they work with individuals, families, trusts, small businesses, and foundations to build customized portfolios managed within the context of the client's comprehensive financial situation.
 Working with William Blair's Wealth Planning Services, they coordinate, where appropriate, financial planning, estate planning, insurance planning, and tax planning for their clients.
-With more than 90 years of collective portfolio management, the Salvino Wealth Management team has helped preserve and enhance the wealth of Chicago families.
+With nearly 100 years of collective portfolio management, the Salvino Wealth Management team has helped preserve and enhance the wealth of Chicago families.

 The team combines energy, perspective, and investment experience to provide a distinct value for their clients.
 Al, Tom, and John believe that competency and integrity are their greatest assets in managing money

 Professional Recognition and Awards